 Rating scale questions are your go-to for satisfaction, ease, agreement, and frequency.
 Likert scale questions are a specific style of rating scale where people indicate how much they agree with a statement, commonly across 5 or 7 points.

 Ranking questions force prioritization trade-offs.
-They're useful when "everything matters" is a common outcome in rating scales as they encourage participants to make a clear judgement about what's most important to them.
+They're useful when "everything matters" is a common outcome in rating scales, as they encourage participants to make a clear judgement about what's most important to them.

 Use them for: